 Patterson, D.A. & Hennessy, J.L.
 (2004).
 Computer organization and design.
 Morgan Kaufmann (3rd ed., as an alternative to the above).
 (2nd ed., 1998, is also good.)
 Pointers to sources of more specialist information are included in the lecture notes and on the associated course web page.

-Concurrent and Distributed Systems I
+Concurrent and Distributed Systems

-Lecturer: Dr B.N.
-Shand

-Prerequisite courses: Operating Systems, Programming in Java

-This course is a pre-requisite for Mobile and Sensor Systems (Part II).
+Lecturer: Dr S.M.
+Hand No. of lectures: 16 (Continued in Lent Term) Prerequisite courses: Operating Systems, Programming in Java This course is a pre-requisite for Mobile and Sensor Systems (Part II).